-Parametric analysis of variance (ANOVA) were carried out to test for significant differences In the heavy metals concentration in terms of inter station comparison.
-If the significant value Were obtained (P<0.05), Post Hoc Multiple Comparison Test were used to determine the sites of Significant differences using the computer SPSS 20 windows application.
+Parametric analysis of variance (ANOVA) was carried out to test for significant differences of the concentration of heavy metals was estimated.
+If significant value was obtained (P<0.05), Post Hoc Multiple Comparison Test was used to determine the sites of Significant differences using the computer SPSS 20 windows application.
 Data are presented as mean, standard deviation minimum and maximum of fish for each study sites.
-Sampling sites, metal type and tissue specific differences were statistically tested by analysis of variance (ANOVA).Mean values were compared by Tukey's test and p<0.05 was considered as statistically significant (Zar.1996).
+Sampling sites, metal type and tissue specific differences were statistically tested by analysis of variance (ANOVA).
+Mean values were compared by Tukey's test and p<0.05 was considered as statistically significant (Zar.1996).
 The heavy metal data were further subjected to Pearson correlation analysis using SPPS statistical software, version 20 to evaluate the significant relationship between physicochemical parameters and heavy metals in water samples.